-Washington, DC – Today, OpenTheGovernment called on the Department of Justice (DOJ) Inspector General to take immediate action to ensure the preservation of and public access to records relating to the dismissal of former FBI Director James Comey.
+Washington, May 15, 2017 – Today, OpenTheGovernment called on the Department of Justice (DOJ) Inspector General to take immediate action to ensure the preservation of and public access to records relating to the dismissal of former FBI Director James Comey.
 The factors surrounding the firing have called into question the integrity of the Justice Department’s investigation into matters relating to the 2016 election, and the Inspector General must take prompt measures to restore public confidence.

 “Ongoing inquiries into whether there has been improper interference in Justice Department investigations demand the Inspector General investigate the handling of information relating to the firing of Director Comey,” said Lisa Rosenberg, Executive Director of OpenTheGovernment “Public trust can be restored only if the IG is able to provide assurance that the records are preserved and made accessible in accordance with the law.”